aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-talm-for-cluster-upgrades.md

 TALM supports the orchestration of the OpenShift Container Platform y-stream and z-stream updates, and day-two operations on y-streams and z-streams.

-## About managed policies used with Topology Aware Lifecycle Manager
+## About managed policies used with Topology Aware Lifecycle Manager {#cnf-about-topology-aware-lifecycle-manager-about-policies_cnf-topology-aware-lifecycle-manager}

 The Topology Aware Lifecycle Manager (TALM) uses RHACM policies for cluster updates.